UNOBRIDGELab/Dimensions/CodingHandbook.md

 ### METHODOLOGY
 This is the approach that we have found to be most useful when coding, as well as helping others get up to speed with the coding process.
 Note that this is a time-intensive process that is mentally taxing.
 Each interview takes roughly 1.5 to 2 hours to code, and post-coding discussions may take up even more.

 #### Pre-coding
 After reading through the coding handbook, make sure you have a working understanding of the dimensions.
 It is okay if you do not have a deep understanding, as this will come during the coding process.
 However, a solid base understanding is required to increase the quality of the coding.

-Before you start actually coding, create a 'cheat sheet' in which you write down all 5 dimensions and their 2 sublevels on a piece of paper.
+Before you start actually coding, create a 'cheat sheet' in which you write down all 5 dimensions and their 2 sub-levels on a piece of paper.
 Use this cheat sheet every time you code a segment, essentially using it as a checklist to make sure you did not accidentally overlook a dimension.

 When coding independently with multiple coders: Go through the document that needs to be coded, and determine which segments are to be coded and which are not.

 #### Coding process
 The coding itself can be done on paper or directly in Nvivo.
 In either case, keep the dimensions next to you on a separate piece of paper as you code.
 After reading the segment, write down which dimension levels you identified based on this first pass.
 Underlining or otherwise marking the sections in the segment that support why you picked that dimension level will make the post-coding discussions go smoother.
 For all dimensions, it is important to keep in mind what the perspective is (who is speaking and for whom), the context, as well as the direction.

 For each segment that you code, look back at the 'cheat sheet' and ask yourself if you see the first dimension on it.
 If yes, write that dimension down, and underline the section in the text where you base that on.
 Next, or if that dimension was not found, look at the next dimension and repeat the process until all dimensions have been covered.
 When in doubt on the dimensions or something in the segment, go with your best guess but mark the section so that it can be discussed later with the other coders.

 #### Post-coding
 After the coding has been completed in Nvivo, the coders will meet to discuss their coding results.
 The goal of this meeting is to resolve questions, and to further understanding of the dimensions.
 This is done by primarily looking at the disagreements in the coding, but more importantly why someone coding the segment the way they did.
 This will build and deepen the shared understanding among coders, and should improve the agreement rates in subsequent coding texts.